dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 The `Enrollments` property is a navigation property.
 A `Course` entity can be related to any number of `Enrollment` entities.

-The `DatabaseGenerated` attribute allows the app to specify the primary key rather than having the database generate it.
+The `DatabaseGenerated` attribute allows the app to specify the primary key rather than having the DB generate it.

-## Create the SchoolContext database context
+## Create the SchoolContext DB context

-The main class that coordinates EF functionality for a given data model is the database context class.
+The main class that coordinates EF functionality for a given data model is the DB context class.
 The data context is derived from `Microsoft.EntityFrameworkCore.DbContext`.
 The data context specifies which entities are included in the data model.
 In this project, the class is named `SchoolContext`.

 In the project folder, create a folder named *Data*.